-Dr. Amala Soumyanath is an associate professor of neurology in the OHSU School of Medicine.
+Dr. Amala Soumyanath is a professor of neurology in the OHSU School of Medicine.
 She has 30 years of research experience in pharmacognosy, ranging from quality control to preclinical and clinical studies of botanicals.
 Her previous work encompassed botanicals used for diabetes or skin diseases but has focused on botanicals for neurological disorders since 2003.

 Program Director and Administrative Core Lead: Dr. Soumyanath will direct the work of the BENFRA Center, providing leadership and coordination for the timely accomplishment of the Center’s goals.

 Project 2 Co-Lead: Dr. Soumyanath will oversee the coordination of chemical and biological evaluation of botanical extracts.

 Botanical Research Core Co-Investigator: Dr. Soumyanath will assist with determining product integrity, production of extracts and fractions, and developing analytical methods for botanical-derived compounds in mouse or human plasma, in conjunction with the Bioanalytical Shared Resource Pharmacokinetic Core at OHSU.

 Dr. Claudia Maier is a professor in the Department of Chemistry and director of the Mass Spectrometry Center at Oregon State University.
 Dr. Maier has over 25 years of experience in mass spectrometry and has led her own research laboratory at OSU since 2002.

 Botanical Research Core Lead: Dr. Maier will oversee the mass spectrometry analysis of botanical materials and provide mass spectral support for the molecular characterization of plant fractions.
 Dr. Maier will also guide the “omics” studies to reveal the biological effect of intake of botanicals.